Best evening planets tonight

 Quick check

 Enter a city, use your browser location, or type coordinates.
-The result estimates which bright planets may be visible in the next 24 hours and keeps the map on this page.
+The result estimates which bright planets are visible now or later in the next 24 hours and keeps the map on this page.

 The five classical naked-eye planets are Mercury, Venus, Mars, Jupiter and Saturn.
 They can all be visible without a telescope, but they are not equally easy.
 Venus and Jupiter are often obvious.
 Mars can be bright around favorable periods.
 Saturn is usually softer, but still visible under a reasonably clear sky.
 Mercury is the trickiest because it stays close to the Sun.